Do you have an automated email drip campaign for your real estate work? Or maybe have drip campaigns set up, but they’re not getting much engagement.

 4. Simplify your design to feel more like a personal email.

-Highly-designed templates are great for when you want that newsletter-feel or want to highlight a specific property.
+Highly-designed templates are great for when you want that newsletter feel or want to highlight a specific property.
 But when it comes to relationship-building, keep your design simple.
-Make your template feel like it’s written on professional letterhead, with your logo on top, your signature at the bottom, and be sure to include your picture.
+Make your template feel like it’s written on professional letterhead, with your logo on top and your signature at the bottom, and be sure to include your picture.

 5. Deliver on your subject line.